martyphee/markdown-cv/index.md

 `Mar 2020 - Now`
 __Principal Engineer at Zego__

-As Principal Engineer I'm responsible for the B2C area which includes all consumer interfaces and our new insurance platform.
-I do work closely day to day with the Head of Product and the Head of Engineering for the B2C area and reporting to leadership.
+As Principal Engineer I'm responsible for the B2C area of Zego which includes all consumer interfaces and our new insurance platform.
+This entails working closely with my 6 staff engineers to make sure work is being coordinated and we're sticking to Zego's platform vision.
+I also work closely day to day with the Head of Product and the Head of Engineering for the B2C area and reporting to leadership.

 My day to day varies greatly but I'm usually doing 15%-25% coding.
 This is a mixture of Scala, python and some typescript.

+Worked with the other Principal Engineer in designing our new Insurance Platform.
+This is a architectural vision where we're taking Zego.
+Utilizing a platform to build our products on based on Scala and Akka.
+We're currently moving our monolith policies to this new platform.

 Other duties include working with teams or individuals where they need help.
 This can include pairing with developers, helping/peering on RFC's, mentoring, defining archicture or 1:1's with my staff engineers and TL's